 1. Privacy.
 If you are looking to create more privacy for your home, solid material fences are a good option.
 Most fences built for privacy stand about six feet high and are available in a variety of natural and composite materials.

 2. Safety.
-For backyard landscaping ideas with pools, a with limited horizontal rails is recommended.
+For backyard landscaping ideas with pools, a composite decking boards with limited horizontal rails is recommended.
 This will ward off trespassers from using the fence as a ladder to get into the pool area.
 Also, a gate with a spring latch is a bylaw requirement in most municipalities.

 3. Security.
 Keeping children or pets safe in the yard is paramount for any family.
 Chain-link fencing is strong, reliable, and affordable.
 Whether you have a dog that jumps or one that digs, chain-link fences can be built to suit the needs of your pet.